decargroup/pymlg/README.md

     pytest tests

 ## Credit to UTIAS's STARS group
 Some specific implementations came from the [UTIAS STARS Lie group package.](https://github.com/utiasSTARS/liegroups).
+We wanted a different API and variable ordering, which led to us making our own package.
+Eventually, this repo evolved to contain more groups, as well as Jax and C++ implementations.